E-Signatures

 Section titled “Key Concepts”Signing Envelope

 Section titled “Signing Envelope”A signing envelope is the container for a single signature request.
 It tracks the document being signed, the list of signers, their completion status, and the signing order.
-One contract can have multiple envelopes over its lifetime, for example if the first request was cancelled and a new one created.
+A contract has only one active envelope at a time: if you cancel a request and start a new one, the new envelope replaces the old, so there is always a single signing version on the contract.

 Signing Order